-Christmas Island/Cocos Islands: Ron Harvey takes office as administrator of Christmas Island and acting administrator of the Cocos Islands.
+Christmas Island/Cocos Islands: Ron Harvey takes office as administrator of both territories.

 San Marino: Luigi Mazza (Christian Democrat) and Marino Zanotti (Socialist) are installed as captains-regent.